 Already today, prior to NPQG, entanglement and uncertainty computing based on quantum mechanics, aka quantum computing, is garnering significant investment and research and may well reach a plateau of productivity and have its heyday.
 I am certain there are physics at that level to exploit.
 NPQG may also help to inform the equivalent of Moore’s law in quantum technology.

-Let’s turn to the fundamental layers of nature and Planck spheres.
+Let’s turn to the fundamental layers of nature and Planck scale point charges.
 How do we model them based on our reverse engineering of nature?

-- Planck spheres are symmetric under any condition.
+- Immutable point charges are symmetric under any condition.

 - Their charge emits from their center point.

-- The origin and implementation of Planck spheres is unknown.
+- The origin and implementation of point charges is unknown.

-- Their Planck radius boundary may not be penetrated or dented by another Planck particle.
+- Their sphere of immutability may not be penetrated by another Planck particle.

-- Electromagnetic fields flow right through them with no impact.
+- Electromagnetic fields flow through them with no impact.

-- Planck spheres operate in a continuous Euclidean geometry of absolute space and absolute time.
+- Planck scale point charges operate in a continuous Euclidean geometry of absolute space and absolute time.

-- While the Planck spheres themselves are physical quanta, they operate in a continuous geometry.
+- While the point charges themselves are physical quanta, they operate in a continuous geometry.

-- As structures form from Planck spheres, those structures can taken on quantum/discrete behaviours and/or continuous behaviours.
-(You can think how we make digital circuits out of analog gates).
+- As structures form from point charges, those structures can taken on quantum/discrete behaviours and/or continuous behaviours.
+Refer to how we make digital circuits out of analog gates.

-- The most important basic emergent structure is the shell of a particle which can take on increments of Planck’s constant h of energy.
+- The most important basic emergent structure is the dipole consisting of an orbiting electrino and positrino pair, which can take on increments of h-bar of energy in Joule-secs.

-For the purposes of this article, let’s presume that spacetime æther is composed of extremely tired (redshifted), very low energy photons, which are composite particles consisting of a shell with no payload.
-They are spinning slowly and are near the end of their energy.
-Their kinetic energy corresponds to 2.7 Kelvin.
-Their flywheel battery shell is approaching zero frequency.
+For the purposes of this article, let’s presume that in free space, spacetime æther is composed of structures that form from extremely tired (redshifted to very low energy) photons, and neutrinos which are composite particles.
+They are rotating slowly and are nearly depleted of energy.
+Their apparent kinetic energy corresponds to 2.7 Kelvin.
+Their generation 1 dipoles are approaching zero frequency.

-A photon can take on an incredible number of precise energy levels, from near zero to the Planck frequency in integer frequencies.
+Photons and neutrinos can take on an incredible number of precise energy levels, from near zero to the Planck frequency.
 Imagine if we could isolate a photon as a computational memory cell.
 If I did the math correctly, that is about 2143 states, or the equivalent of a 143 bit register.
-Of course, real technology uses up raw capability to handle error rates, so who knows the conversion rate, but still, considering the size that is an incredibly small and fast memory cell.
+Of course, real technology uses up raw capability to handle error rates, so who knows the conversion rate, but still, considering the size, that is an incredibly small and fast memory cell.
 And yes, probably many years down the road and in an entirely different form of technology.
 I am turning up the contrast to show what NPQG ultimately leads to technology wise.

 - Read the energy level of a photon precisely